© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mill Wood Castle Mound is a scheduled monument protected by Cadw under reference MM114.
 View the official record →

-Mill Wood Castle Mound is a motte earthwork located in Wales and designated as a scheduled ancient monument under Cadw reference MM114.
+Mill Wood Castle Mound is a motte situated in Wales and designated as a Scheduled Ancient Monument under Cadw reference MM114.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM114.

 Mill Wood Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mill Wood Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM114.